Cederberg's orphan tree

 Projects to regrow the cedars are under-resourced.

-A cedar has to make it to about thirty years before it'll produce seed-baring cones.
-Once fallen, the cones dry out and release seeds.
+A new cedar has to make it to about thirty years, surviving the changing climate and water shortages, before it'll produce seed-baring cones.
+Fallen, the cones dry out and release seeds.

 And the resin thing?